xjzhaang/xjzhaang.github.io/content/Xingjian_Zhang_CV (3).md

 ---

 ## Research Interests
-Computer vision and deep learning for biomedical imaging.
-Core expertise in AI/ML methods for microscopy image analysis, medical image segmentation, and cellular morphology classification.
-Interdisciplinary background bridging machine learning and biomechanics.
-Interested in expanding AI methods to multimodal biomedical signals and data types.
+AI/ML methods for multimodal data analysis and pattern recognition.
+Experience with biomedical imaging, time series analysis, and medical data processing using deep learning approaches.
+Interested in biomedical AI research and applications in other data-driven research domains.

 ## Education
 <div class="job-header">